About - Aviation Database

 • Global: Asia, Middle East, and Africa (partial)

 The Database Advantage: Because our tracking and indexing are separate, an aircraft only needs to pass through one of these feeder regions once to have its rich data permanently stored in our database.
-If that aircraft later flies over your area—even if there is zero active indexing coverage near you—our global flight tracking API will spot it, and the system will automatically pull its full historical profile from the database.
+If that aircraft later flies over your area — even if there is zero active indexing coverage near you — our global flight tracking feed will spot it, and the system will automatically pull its full historical profile from the database.

 Understanding Coverage Limits

 Most of the site is open to everyone — browsing aircraft, searching the database, and exploring the live map are all available without an account.
-Creating an account and getting it activated adds a personal layer tied to your specific location.
+Beyond that, there are two account tiers:

-Screenshot placeholder What an active member sees — e.g. the Sightings dashboard or a tracked aircraft's route map
+What an active subscriber sees — e.g. the Sightings dashboard or a tracked aircraft's route map What an active subscriber sees — e.g. the Sightings dashboard or a tracked aircraft's route map

 A Tour of the Site

-Here's a walkthrough of every page, what it shows, and whether you need to be logged in and active to get the full picture.
+Here's a walkthrough of every page, what it shows, and which account tier you'll need to see the full picture.

 Home Page Guest

-The homepage is the live front door of the site — everything currently overhead, plus a snapshot of recent local activity.
+The homepage is the live front door of the site — everything currently overhead, plus a snapshot of database-wide and personal activity.

 FIR Map Guest